What to Do in Hamilton: The Hub of the Waikato Region

 A tantalising range of gourmet dining experiences awaits on the streets and laneways of Hamilton city.
 With award-winning restaurants, and artisan sellers of cheese, tea, ice cream and more, there is something to suit all styles and moods.
 So have a wander around and see why Hamilton is fast becoming a top foodie hotspot in New Zealand.

 Location: Hamilton city

 4. Cycle or Walk Alongside the Waikato River

 Hamilton sits on the banks of New Zealand’s longest river, the Waikato River.
 To make the most of the spectacular river scenery there is an expansive walk and cycle trail following the river.
 Walks along the river are well signposted from the city.
-Or hire a bike to do the Te Awa River Ride, spanning 70km from Ngaruawahia in the north to Lake Karapiro in the south.
+Or hire a bike to do the Te Awa River Ride, spanning 70km (43 miles) from Ngaruawahia in the north to Lake Karapiro in the south.
 Find out more in our guide to Mountain Biking in Waikato.